dr-m/hellovm/README.md

 When run, the programs will write the generated machine code into a file `cc.bin` (for the C++ `hellovm`) or `c.bin` (for the C `hellovmc`) and then attempt to execute the code.
 Something like this should be written to the standard output.
-The following for `hellovm` on AMD64:
+The following is for `hellovm` on AMD64:
 ```
 boo=7f89f01db000, greetings=7f89f01db02a
 hello